 The main benefit of course is that tea tree oil is 100% natural.
 It’s also quite inexpensive to buy when compared with common cold sore over-the-counter ointments.
 And, the healing time when using tea tree oil is often half that of chemical treatments.

-If you suffer from any adverse skin reaction to using the oil, perhaps try a diluted solution (half oil and half water).
+If you suffer from any adverse side effects or skin reaction to using the oil, perhaps try a diluted solution (half oil and half water).
 Never ingest tea tree oil as it can be toxic, resulting in dizziness, vomiting, diarrhea and sometimes coma.
 If you have any concerns at all about using tea tree oil, consult your healthcare professional before you begin treatment.

 Most people catch the HSV-1 virus that causes cold sores during childhood or early adulthood.
 Once you have caught it you have the infection for life.
 However symptoms don’t usually occur at the time of the primary infection, they are usually triggered by factors such as:-